Distributed Black-box Attack: Do Not Overestimate Black-box Attacks: Methodology

 \subsubsection{Image Encoding}

-In real-world applications, images are encoded before they are sent to image classification cloud services to save bandwidth (see Fig. \ref{fig:cloudapi}).
-However, prior research often assumes that it is possible to add perturbations directly to model inputs (see Fig. \ref{fig:local}).
-For instance, Google Cloud Vision and Imagga accept raw binary and base64 encoded JPEG images as input.
-After lossy compression, some perturbations vanish, thereby reducing the success rate.
-If we test black-box attacks on local models without encoding, we neglect the effect of image quantization, thereby overestimating the effectiveness of attacks against real-world cloud APIs.
+In real-world scenarios, images are encoded before being sent to cloud services to reduce the amount of data transmitted and save bandwidth.
+However, prior research, as mentioned above, assumes that perturbations can be added directly to the raw input of deep neural networks (see Fig. \ref{fig:local}).

+Cloud services such as Google Cloud Vision and Imagga accept raw binary and base64-encoded JPEG images as input.
+Since JPEG compression is lossy, it may discard some of the perturbations during encoding, thereby reducing the success rate of attacks \cite{dziugaite2016study}.
+Therefore, evaluating black-box attacks on local models without considering image encoding could lead to an overestimation of their effectiveness against real-world cloud APIs.